SomeGuyWhoLovesCoding/Zenith-FNF-Public/modTemplate/readme.md

-This is the only public instance of a modpack file's source code.
-This is a template you can compile to CPPIA.
+# FNF Zenith Modpack Template

+The only public instance of the FNF Zenith Modpack Source Code.
+You can add assets to your embed.xml and run the app.